garris/BackstopJS/README.md

 ####Projects don't work when I share with other users or run in different environments. (filename problem)

-If you just upgraded to 2.x from 1.x then this is for you.
+#####If you just upgraded to 2.x from 1.x

 Filename formats have changed.
 To use the 1.x (compatible) file format, use the `fileNameTemplate` property like so...

 ```
 {